 In 1848 ex-convict Joseph Willis was mentioned, when his daughter Hannah married in the church that was converted from the former convict carpenters shop.

-We also know the name of one female prisoner who stayed in Brisbane.
-Her name is Hannah Rigby she was married to George Page, with whom she had two sons.
+We also know the name of a few female prisoners who stayed in Brisbane.
+Hannah Rigby was married to George Page, with whom she had two sons.
 George was transported to Moreton Bay in 1826 and Hannah, after she had stolen 30 yards of ribbon followed him in 1830.
 In September 1832 a third child (James known as Jimmy) was born however, his father was James Hexton the boat pilot at Amity Point on Stradbroke Island (he was a free man who had served at the British Nany).
-In February 1837, she was transported back to Sydney, where she (most likely deliberately) stole two hat and was send back to Moreton Bay in October that year, where she was reunited with her son, who during her absence had stayed with his father.
-During the wind down period of the penal settlement in 184o she was one of 5 convict women who was assigned as servants.
+In February 1837, she was transported back to Sydney, where she (most likely deliberately) stole two hats and was send back to Moreton Bay in October that year, where she was reunited with her son, who during her absence had stayed with his father.
+During the wind-down period of the penal settlement in 184o she was one of 5 convict women who was assigned as servants.
 She became a servant at Doctor Ballow, who recommended her for a certificate of freedom.
-James Hexton died in a boat accident in April 1851 and Hannah died of a stroke in October 1853.
+James Hexton died in a boat accident in April 1851 and Hannah died of a stroke in October 1853, at that time she lived in a hut at the slums at the back of Queen Street near the military barracks.
 She was buried at the cemetery at St John’s Church, there were now the Treasury Hotel stands.

 1 The name “Croppy” used in Ireland in the 1790s was a reference to the closely cropped hair associated with the anti-powdered wig (and therefore, anti-aristocratic) French revolutionaries of the period.
 Men with their hair cropped were automatically suspected of sympathies with the pro-French underground organisation the Society of United Irishmen, and were often seized by the British administration and its allies for interrogation